ocaml/oasis/HACKING.md

    found in the `_oasis` file.
 For example `Plugins: AutoGenerate (0.1)` in the `_oasis` file will trigger the load of the plugin `autogenerate`.

-`Oasis`'s plugin system uses findlib to detect plugins, so you must install plugins as a standard OCaml library with a META file.
+`oasis`'s plugin system uses findlib to detect plugins, so you must install plugins as a standard OCaml library with a META file.
 OASIS detects plugins when they have a field `plugin_system = "oasis"` or `plugin_system = "oasis-cli"` in their META file.